laravel-flatpack/flatpack/README.md

 **Yet another Laravel Administration Panel?**

-Flat Pack is the quickest and simpliest solution to create fast multi-purpose user interfaces.
-Out of the box, it provides a rich stack of components, ready to assemble.
+Flat Pack is the quickest and simplest solution to create fast multi-purpose user interfaces.
+Out of the box, it provides a rich stack of crafted components, ready to assemble.

+With Flat Pack you can:

+-   Quickly create CRUD interfaces for your app's models.
+-   Customise the interfaces with simple and declarative yaml files.
+-   Build a complete and dynamic administration panel for your site in few seconds.

-Simply create flatpack composition files with `make:flatpack` command and start building!
+... simply create flatpack composition files with one command and start building!

 ---